 We say a dataset is structured when each data element, that is each attribute represented in the dataset, has an associated fixed structure.
 For underwriting purposes we consider any data in tabular form as structured data.
 Relational tables are the most popular type of structured data.
 Examples are data that are stored in MS Excel sheet or comma-delimited data stored in CSV files.
 This type of data can be stored in classic relational database and thus can be queried by SQL and its variants.

 For underwriting purposes we treat semistructured data as unstructured data.
 Semistructured data has a flexible structure while unstructured data is expressed (in writing, image or voice) in natural human languages with no specific structure defined.
-XML and JSON are the markup languages commonly used to represent semistructured data and images, audio, videos, emails, PDFs and social media posts are examples of unstructured data.
+XML and JSON are the markup languages commonly used to represent semistructured data and images, audio, videos, emails and PDFs are examples of unstructured data.
 We consider both semistructured and unstructured data as equivalent, for our purposes.
 Combined they constitute about 80% of all generated data; both types of data require parsing before they can be used to train artificial intelligence/machine learning algorithms.

 For example, let’s consider a resume in PDF format.
 It is essentially a big blob of text and requires parsing to make sense of what the actual data means and its hierarchy of information, headers vs body text, etc. You also need to interpret what the information contained within the resume means.
 For example, a job title such as “Loans Manager” could be interpreted in various ways based on the set of roles and responsibilities that could differ based on the individual’s actual role.